 Spurs' Kawhi Leonard: Good to go Tuesday

-Leonard (quad) will play in Tuesday's game against the Nets, Paul Garcia of Project Spurs reports.
+Leonard will play in Tuesday's game against the Knicks, Al Iannazzone of Newsday Sports reports.

-The Spurs have taken an extremely cautious approach with Leonard since he returned from injury, as he's been held out of three of the last five games for additional rest and recovery.
-However, after taking the night off Saturday against the Kings, he'll now return to the lineup Tuesday and should start as usual.
-That said, Leonard has played 20 and 16 minutes, respectively, over the last two games he played in and should be expected to remain on some sort of restrictions for his playing time.
+The Spurs have taken a cautious approach with Leonard since a mid-December return from injury, holding him out for rest every other game over the last eight contests.
+However, the Spurs are finally going to allow him to take part in successive outings, so Leonard will play Tuesday and should take on his typical starting role.
+The Spurs also haven't provided any sort of restrictions, so as it currently stands, Leonard should be expected to see playing time in the upper 20s after playing 28 and 26 minutes, respectively, over the last two games he's taken part in.

 More News